Sixth form college: United Kingdom

-In England and the Caribbean, education is currently compulsory until the Year 13, the school year in which the pupil turns 18.
+In England and the Caribbean, education is currently compulsory until Year 13, the school year in which the pupil turns 18.
 In the English state educational system, pupils may either stay at a secondary school with an attached sixth form, transfer to a local sixth form college, or go to a more vocational further education college, although in some places not all these options are available.
 Some places only provide tertiary colleges, a "combination" between sixth form and further education colleges.
 In the independent sector including public schools, sixth forms are an integral part of secondary schools, and there are also a number of smaller-scale independent sixth form colleges.
 In Scotland and Wales, education is only compulsory until the end of Year 11.

 Students at sixth form college typically study for two years (known as Years 1 and 2 – Years 13 and 14 in Northern Ireland – or lower sixth and upper sixth).
 Some students sit AS examinations at the end of the first year, and A-level examinations at the end of the second.
 These exams are called C.A.P.E.
 (Caribbean Advanced Proficiency Examination) in the Caribbean.
 A variety of vocational courses have also been added to the curriculum.

 There are currently over 90 sixth form colleges in England and Wales.
 Most of these perform extremely well in national examination league tables.
 In addition, they offer a broader range of courses at a lower cost per student than most school sixth forms.
 In a few areas, authorities run sixth-form schools which function like sixth-form colleges but are completely under the control of the local education authorities.
 Unlike further education colleges, sixth-form colleges rarely accept part-time students or run evening classes, although there is one boarding sixth-form college, Peter Symonds College, which takes Falkland Islands students for sixth form.